Skip to Content

 We’d gotten lukewarm feedback on Williamsburg* from a few friends before leaving.
 But we enjoyed it and got a lot out of it.
 Here’s what I think made a difference for us:

-Because we had tickets I had lengthy conversations with the bookbinder and silversmith and got a lesson in 18th century letters from the printer.
+Because we had tickets, I had lengthy conversations with the bookbinder and silversmith and got a lesson in 18th century letters from the printer.
 And we had a very insightful tour of one of the bigger homes.

-We also paid separately for a fun but slightly cheesy ghost tour one evening.
 All these activities helped us to appreciate Williamsburg as a real town and taught us about real people who lived, loved, quarreled, worked and died there (though not necessarily in that order, as far as the ghost-tour leader was concerned).

 Not-to-miss: Every morning a local resident stands on his steps and reads the Declaration of Independence town-crier style.

 This is how many people learned of it back in the day.
-And as with Shakespeare’s plays, having it read out loud by someone who has taken the time to get to know it helps you to understand and appreciate it.
+And as with Shakespeare’s plays, hearing it read out loud by someone who has taken the time to get to know it helps you to understand and appreciate it.

-I highly recommend seeking it out and staying for at least so of the hour-long drama that unfolds on the street after.
+I highly recommend seeking it out and staying for at least part of the hour-long drama that unfolds on the street after.
 A variety of local citizens and slaves drift in and out, conversing about how the impending war might help or hurt them.

 2. Yorktown’s Revolutionary Museum